01 of 07

 Watching the magnificent Norwegian scenery slide by is the most popular activity onboard the Hurtigruten Midnatsol.
 After all, people book passage on the ship just to see the west coast of Norway and the area above the Arctic Circle.
-In the summer, passengers can be seen at all hours of the day and under the midnight sun at night either outdoors on the decks, relaxing in the lounges, or just sitting at one of the small seating areas scattered around the ship.
-On a mid-August cruise from Kirkenes to Bergen, the ship had a couple of hours of darkness each night, but with the ship traveling most of the day and night and stopping at ports at odd hours, there was always lots of activity to keep one occupied onboard.
+On a mid-August cruise from Kirkenes to Bergen, the ship has a couple of hours of darkness each night, but with the ship traveling most of the day and night and stopping at ports at odd hours, there is always lots of activity to keep one occupied onboard.

 03 of 07

-The Hurtigruten MS Midnatsol travels to the other end of the earth in the early fall of the northern hemisphere to begin a series of 15 to 18-day expedition cruises to the Patagonian region of South America and Antarctica.
-The ship even makes a stopover at the Chilean naval station at Cape Horn, which is often called the "end of the world".
+The Hurtigruten MS Midnatsol travels to the other end of the earth during the northern hemisphere's fall season to begin a series of 15 to 18-day expedition cruises to the Patagonian region of South America and Antarctica.
+The ship makes a stopover at the Chilean naval station at Cape Horn, which is often called the "end of the world."

 Although the ship can carry up to 1000 passengers on its Norwegian coastal voyages, less than 500 are allowed on Antarctic cruises.
 This is great news for guests since they have plenty of common area space to relax and enjoy the magnificent scenery of Antarctica and Patagonia.
 The freight and car storage area on deck 3 are transformed into a storage area for the kayaks and Rigid Inflatable Boats (RIBs) and a boarding area for guests to enter and exit the RIBs.